Haaroon/haaroon/README.md

 -->

-I work in research at [Pometry](https://www.pometry.com), a startup I co-founded in 2021, with my colleague [Ben Steer](https://scholar.google.co.uk/citations?user=JaCvFD8AAAAJ&hl=en) from Queen Mary.
+I work in research at [Pometry](https://www.pometry.com), a startup I co-founded in 2021, with my colleague [Ben Steer](https://scholar.google.co.uk/citations?user=JaCvFD8AAAAJ&hl=en) and Hamza Alnaimi from Queen Mary.
 Our specialty is distributed temporal graph analytics, since most platforms are either too slow or cannot perform this kind of analysis.
 Come say hello.